PeterMarshall29/book1/jupyternotebooks/scope.md

 # Scope

-Different distinguishable parts of a programs structure are called scopes e.g. inside a particular function.
+Different distinguishable parts of a program's structure are called {term}`scopes`; for example, the statements inside different functions are said to have different scope.

-The location of a declaration introduces the name into the scope at that location.
+The location of a declaration introduces the identified entity into the scope at that location.

-Objects declared in different scopes can use the same identifier.

-The purpose of a scope is to keep names "local", so that they won’t interfere with the same names declared elsewhere.
+Objects declared in different scopes can use the same identifier i.e. you can have lots of variables called `i`.
+The purpose of a scope is to keep names 'local", so that they cannot interfere with identical names declared elsewhere.

 ```{admonition} Good Practice
 :class: tip margin
 Always use indenting to reinforce scoping changes.
 ```
-For example, the statements inside different functions are said to have different scope.

 The scope of each named object determines where the object may be used - named objects can only be accessed within their own scope.

 ```{important}